 - Does not contain goblet cells

-- Contains club cells, also known as Clara cells, that secrete a component of surfactant
+- Contains club cells that secrete a component of surfactant

 - Terminal and respiratory bronchioles: